britishredcrosssociety/nhs-capacity/preprocess/README.md

 ## Structure
 - Each devolved nation occupies a single subfolder
-- In each subfolder, each indicator occupies an individual `.R` file
+- In each subfolder, each indicator occupies an individual `.R` file.
+Cleaned data is saved into `/prepcoess/data`
+- Where web data can't be scraped, it is stored in the `preprocess/data/raw` subfolder
 - Each subfolder also contains a script for aggregating all indicators into a single table.
-- Where web data can't be scraped, it is stored in the `preprocess/raw/data` subfolder.

-with the output being saved into `/data` using `usethis::use_data()`.
+These data are then fed into the shiny app using `usethis::use_data()`.
 These data sets are then loaded into the shiny app using `pkgload::load_all(".")`.

 ## Metadata
 | Nation | Indicator | Date | Source | License |